Real time synchronisation of a free-running atomic clock time base with UTC using GNSS signals for application in experimental physics: Conclusions

 \paragraph{\textbf{Fundings}} This research was funded by IN2P3/CNRS, the French "Agence nationale pour la recherche" under grant number ANR-21-CE31-0008, the "IdEx Sorbonne Université" and the 2019 "Sorbonne Université Émergences: MULTIPLY” grant.\\ The White Rabbit network and the access of associated optical fibers to the Pierre and Marie Curie campus: T-REFIMEVE, FIRST TF and LNE: "Agence Nationale de la Recherche" (ANR-21-ESRE-0029 / ESR/Equipex T-REFIMEVE, ANR-10-LABX48-01 / Labex First-TF); Laboratoire National d’Essai (LNE), project TORTUE.

 \paragraph{\textbf{Acknowledgments}} We acknowledge the useful corrections to the draft version of this article made by Dr Vladimir Gligorov.
 We also acknowledge the contribution of colleagues from the LNE-SYRTE laboratory, in particular Michel Abgrall, Baptiste Chupin, Caroline B. Lim, Paul-Éric Pottie and Pierre Ulrich, for their help with the inclusion of our laboratory in the T-REFIMEVE network as well as for the calibration of the White Rabbit switches and GNSS receiver used in this work.
+We also thank the Hyper-Kamiokande collaboration for their continuous support of our research.